dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Fallback C-Move SCP Calling AE title <dcmFallbackCMoveSCPCallingAET>`",string,"Calling AE Title used in A-ASSOCIATE-RQ to configured Fallback C-MOVE SCP.
 If absent, the AE Title of the external C-MOVE SCU is used.
 May be overwritten by configured value for particular Archive Network AEs.

     (dcmFallbackCMoveSCPCallingAET)"
+    "
+    .. _dcmAuditAssigningAuthorityOfPatientID:

+    :ref:`Assigning Authority of Patient ID for Audit <dcmAuditAssigningAuthorityOfPatientID>`",string,"Assigning Authority of Patient ID in received HL7 message used to search qualified patient identifier in list of identifiers in PID-3.
+This qualified patient identifier shall be used in the patient details participant object.
+If absent, by default the first qualified patient identifier in PID-3 shall be used.
+If none of the qualified patient identifiers in the list match with the configured issuer, archive server log shall contain a log INFO message and by default the first qualified patient identifier in PID-3 shall be used.
+Format: <Issuer of Patient ID> [& <Universal Entity ID> & <Universal Entity ID Type>].

+    (dcmAuditAssigningAuthorityOfPatientID)"
     ":doc:`attributeFilter` (s)",object,"Specifies Attributes stored in the database" ":doc:`attributeSet` (s)",object,"Named Attribute Set for Query Parameter 'includefields' of QIDO-RS and WADO-RS Metadata or by Query Parameter 'comparefield' of DIFF-RS requests."
     ":doc:`bulkData` (s)",object,"Specifies Bulk Data Descriptors applied by services providing Metadata of archived instances."